pac4j/spring-webmvc-pac4j/README.md

 ### 3b) Check authorizations (`AbstractController` / `AbstractRestController`)

-While you may use the `SecurityInterceptor` to check authorizations, you may also have your controllers inherit from the appropriate base controllers to benefit from helper methods regarding authorizations checking.
+While you may use the `SecurityInterceptor` to check authorizations, you may also have your controllers inherit from the appropriate base controllers to benefit from helper methods to retrieve the HTTP request, the HTTP response, the pac4j configuration, the session store, check authorizations...

 For a UI controller, you can inherit from the `AbstractController` and for a REST API controller, you can inherit from the `AbstractRestController`.